xmlking/trust-broker/README.md

   1. verifying a username and password with DB or LDAP
   2. delegated authentication using OAuth or
   3. federated authentication using OpenID Connect.
+2. Account locking
+  1. A user's account will be "locked" after some number of consecutive failed login attempts.
+  2. A user's account will become unlocked once a sufficient amount of time has passed.
+  3. The User model expose the reason for a failed login attempt to the application.

 ### Prerequisite

 ```bash